MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/03-NFT Collections/how-to-get-all-the-nfts-from-a-collection.md

 ---
 title: "How to get all the NFTs from a collection"
-slug: "../../how-to-get-all-the-nfts-from-a-collection"
+slug: "../how-to-get-all-the-nfts-from-a-collection"
-description: "Learn how to get all NFTs from a collection using Moralis NFT API."
+description: "Learn how to get all NFTs from a collection using Moralis Wallet API."
 sidebar_label: "Get NFTs by collection"
 ---